-Will Smith’s newest film Gemini Man is set to hit theaters this week.
-The film has ground breaking effects of including a digitally created, younger double version of Smith as the main antagonist.
+Will Smith’s film Gemini Man has ground breaking effects, including a digitally created, younger double version of Smith as the main antagonist.
 The two Smiths square off as they pursue each other around the world.
 One of the locations that will feature prominently is our beautiful Cartagena, Colombia.
 Read on to learn more about Gemini Man and its filming on location in Cartagena.

 *Disclosure: This post may contain affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.